Monday, February 1, 2021

 Someone who has left the world behind [i.e. a Buddhist monk or recluse] is said to have said that for him, who has rid himself of all attachments and bonds to this world, the only thing hard to give up is the lingering mood that the sky leaves behind.
 One can understand this sentiment.

 Both Keane and McKinney, two well-known translators of Japanese poetry, translated 空の名残 as "the beauty of the sky".
 However, 名残 or nagori does not mean beauty; rather, it refers to the aftertaste or lingering traces that phenomena leave behind.
 The speaker in the poem indicates that the resonances of beauty that remain in the mind are difficult to give up.
 He is not talking about watching the sky turn pink at sunset and enjoying its aesthetics, but rather about experiencing the sound of the wind (空, sora, can also refer to the weather in general) and how it moves our emotions and leaves a lasting taste.
 In other words, how the sky and wind attune us affectively.
 The reclusive speaker identifies relishing this aftertaste as a subtle problem, as something that stands between him and awakening.
 Hearing the wind blowing is a subtle form of beauty that embodies blandness and śāntarasa.
 The resonance it leaves behind has the flavor of meditation.
-However, it is not samarasa, because there is a subtle relishing.
+However, it is not samarasa, if there is even a subtle relishing.

 While relishing the aesthetic śāntarasa, we might at times believe that we are in true meditative equipoise.
 But if we were in true equipoise, then any disturbing sound, such as our neighbours suddenly starting to hammer the wall, would not stir our emotions negatively because there would not be any 'mood' that the appearance of the hammering could 'disturb'.
 If the musical attunement was samarasa, even 'disturbing' sounds would be perceived as being of the same taste as the 'musical' sounds.
 Kasulis writes how there can be "no distractions in zazen" because